 How to Clear oEmbed Cache In WordPress?

-When you embed a YouTube video, Twitter tweer, or anything similar, your web server will generate a cached copy of the content and store them locally.
-This will help your website visitors see the content almost instantly after the page loads and helps you with an optimized speed and performance.
+When you embed a YouTube video, Twitter tweet, or similar content, your web server generates a cached copy of the content and stores it locally.
+This will help your website visitors see the content almost instantly after the page loads, and help you with optimized speed and performance.

-But storing too many oEmbed in the web server is not suitable for the website.
-Another thing to keep in mind is when the YouTube video or Tweet gets a modification/update; the existing cached data won’t be up to date.
-So we have to clear the oEmbed cache in WordPress to fix this issue.
+But storing too many oEmbeds in the web server is not suitable for the website.
+Another thing to keep in mind is that when the YouTube video or Tweet is updated, the existing cached data won’t be up to date.
+We need to clear the oEmbed cache in WordPress to fix this issue.

 As of right now, there are no caching plugins available to clear the oEmbed cache.
 So, we have to use the web server’s control panel to do the task.
-Here, we will give you a summary of how to clear the cache.
+Here is a summary of how to clear the cache.

-On the other hand, if you are a customer of any premium managed WordPress hosting providers like Kinsta or WP Engine, you will see the PHPMyAdmin button right inside your account dashboard.
+On the other hand, if you are a customer of a premium managed WordPress hosting provider like Kinsta or WP Engine, you will see the PHPMyAdmin button right in your account dashboard.

 In the PHPMyAdmin section, go to postmeta.